Duke vs. Arkansas: Odds, spread, over/under - November 29

 Duke vs. Arkansas: Odds, spread, over/under and other Vegas lines - November 29

-The Arkansas Razorbacks (4-3) will attempt to snap a three-game home losing streak when hosting the Duke Blue Devils (5-1) on Wednesday, November 29, 2023 at 9:15 PM ET.
+The Duke Blue Devils (5-1) will attempt to extend a four-game winning run when visiting the Arkansas Razorbacks (4-3) on Wednesday, November 29, 2023 at Bud Walton Arena.
+This matchup is at 9:15 PM ET on ESPN.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Duke vs. Arkansas matchup.
+You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Duke vs. Arkansas matchup in this article.

 Duke vs. Arkansas Game Info